Catholic schools, as articulated in the Ontario Catholic School Graduate Expectations promote a unique vision of the learner as growing to be:

 - The impact of the discipline on the pupil’s prospects for further education;

 - Where the pupil has an IEP or disability related needs:

 - Whether the behaviour causing the incident was a manifestation of the pupil’s disability;

 - Whether appropriate individualized accommodation has been provided; and

 - Whether a suspension is likely to result in aggravating or worsening the pupil’s behaviour or conduct or whether a suspension is likely to result in a greater likelihood of further inappropriate conduct; and Whether or not the pupil’s continuing presence at the school creates an unacceptable risk to the safety of anyone in the school.

 SMOKING AND VAPING

 Smoking is a serious health hazard.
 The Halton Catholic District School Board has a strict no smoking or vaping policy in all schools and administrative buildings.
 Students are prohibited from smoking or vaping on school buses, in school buildings and on school grounds and at student activities.
 Smoking, vaping and/or loitering in front of the school property, including bus shelters, is strictly forbidden.
 Chewing tobacco is also not allowed on school property.
-Students guilty of smoking or vaping infractions will receive a suspension and may recieve a fine from a Public Health Department Inspector.
+Possession of vaping devices is not permitted on school property.
+Students guilty of smoking or vaping infractions will receive a suspension and may receive a fine from a Public Health Department Inspector.